DnG-Crafts/Selfie-Wings/README.md

-Add this line to the confix.txt file on the raspberry pi sd card
+Add this line to the config.txt file on the raspberry pi sd card
 ```
 # set pin low for led controller
 gpio=27=op,dl